 I was born in the USSR but my childhood experience came when it was broken into many countries.
-This was a time of huge 180-degree change in lives of many families, coming from the stability under socialism, where everything was provided or granted, to the breakdown that caused 95% of the people in Russia to become poor overnight in the shift to capitalism.
+This was a time of huge 180-degree changes in the lives of many families, coming from the stability under socialism, where everything was provided or granted, to the breakdown that caused 95% of the people in Russia to become poor overnight during the shift to capitalism.
 However, my parents were tough and taught me to persevere without complaint, and to remember that everything that’s happening is temporary.
 So, on the flip side, this became a time of opportunity if you were willing to dream big and work hard.
 For me, as a child and teenager “working hard” meant focusing on getting the best education possible.
-As result, I achieved diplomas with honors in both high school and university.
-I also participated in many after-school programs and activities as leader and organizer.
-I was quite focused, and even as far back as high school graduation, I was 100% certain that I wanted to build software and do something great in that area that nobody in the world had ever done before.
+As a result, I achieved diplomas with honors in both high school and university.
+I also participated in many after-school programs and activities as the leader and organizer.
+I was quite focused, and even as far back as high school graduation, I was 100% certain that I wanted to build software and do something great that nobody in the world had ever done before.

 2. How has your previous employment experience aided your tenure at Reltio?

 I believe I had the optimal combination of skills and knowledge and was in the right place at the right time to become a technical co-founder of Reltio as the chief architect.
 I had been a PhD student conducting scientific research in the area of Graph database technology, and had developed in-depth knowledge and experience in Master Data Management (MDM) as well, so I well-understood the strengths and weaknesses of existing solutions.
 Further, I had become a successful software developer and architect with a passion for building elegant solutions.
 As well, during previous employment I was fortunate to have built a strong network, which enabled me to identify the best engineers to help create the Reltio Cloud, which is a Modern Data Management Platform as a Service (PaaS), and data-driven applications that people can use every day to gain insights and actions from their data assets.